shumwaymark/sentinelcam/README.rst

-  event, str, unique identifer for the event width, int, width of captured images height, int, height of captured images type, str, tracking type
+  event, str, unique identifer for the event width, int, width of captured images height, int, height of captured images type, str, tracking result type

 Event detail files always include a header row, with potentially varying data structures depending on the type of result data.
-All event tracking result sets currently confirm to the following description.
-The naming convention for all detail files is: ``EventID_TypeCode.csv``
+The following record description is currently used by all event tracking result sets.
+The naming convention for these detail files is: ``EventID_TypeCode.csv``

 .. csv-table:: Tracking Event Detail
   :header: "Name", "Type", "Description"